All events will be by Zoom unless otherwise indicated.

-For events from the following groups, please visit their calendars:
+For additional events from the following groups, please visit their calendars:

 Fixing Gender Inequity in Higher Medical Education & Libraries

 September 22, 2020 @ 10:00 am - 11:30 am

 Lead With Inclusion: Personal and Strategic Actions to Reduce Gender Inequity at Work

 An inclusive workplace doesn’t just get created by chance.
 It takes intention, purposeful action and understanding of how to disrupt biases that often impact the career trajectory of women in the workplace.
 In this research-backed presentation, you will learn about common biases that impede women from advancing at work.
 You will also learn how leading with inclusion ensures that employees from underrepresented backgrounds thrive.
 Learn personal and institutional actions you can take to reduce gender bias in the workplace and design a workplace culture where everyone belongs.

 1:00 p.m. – 2:30 p.m.
 EST

 Co-sponsors and organizers: UW Health Sciences Library, UW School of Medicine, UW School of Medicine Women in Medicine and Science Committee, National Network of Libraries of Medicine, Pacific Northwest Region (NNLM PNR), National Network of Libraries of Medicine, New England Region (NNLM NER), Lamar Soutter Library, University of Massachusetts Medical School.